 A life coach is an all-encompassing coach.
 While they can and sometimes do focus on one single area of your life, their goal is to help you make progress and move forward to clearly define and achieve your overall goals.
 Life coaches are great at helping you get out of your own way and identifying your greatest strengths and gifts.

-What Are the Differences Between a Life Coach and Therapist?
+What Are the Main Differences Between a Life Coach and Therapist?

 While both life coaches and therapists can be helpful in self-improvement and in achieving and clarifying your goals, there are two big differences between a life coach and a therapist.